TANGO-Project/programming-model-and-runtime/README.md

                                             Default: Disabled
     --with_ompss=<ompss_installation_path>  Enables worker compilation with OmpSs Mercurium compiler installed in a certain location
                                             Default: Disabled
-    --mercurium_flgas="flags"               Specifies extra flags to pass to the mercurium compiler
+    --mercurium_flags="flags"               Specifies extra flags to pass to the mercurium compiler
                                             Default: Empty
     --with_cuda=<cuda_installation_path>    Enables worker compilation with CUDA installed in a certain location
                                             Default: Disabled